AdamRose1/Cloud_Hacking/Flaws.Cloud.md

 ![image](https://github.com/AdamRose1/Cloud_Hacking/assets/93153300/b1c2575d-3b3b-4bee-8b14-2c88b39612e6)

-Since we are told that the target is an ec2 instance, let’s check if it has any snapshots: aws --profile testing2 ec2 describe-snapshots <br>
+Since we are told that the target is an ec2 instance, let’s check if it has any snapshots: aws --profile testing2 ec2 describe-snapshots

 This returned a lot of snapshots, so pipe the output into a file.

 Step 2:  Check for backups with: grep -i backup file.txt <br>